-An enterprise customer can invite an administrator to manage their SD-WAN network.
+A provider or an enterprise customer can invite an administrator to manage their SD-WAN network.
 Perform the following steps to invite an administrator:

 1. Log in to the Citrix Cloud and navigate to Identity and Access Management.

 2. Go to Administrators page and select Citrix Identity from the identity provider drop-down list.